Experienced Real Estate Attorneys

 Commercial Building Purchases and Sales

-If you are a small business owner in Greensboro, Winston-Salem, High Pointe, or other nearby surrounding areas, our real estate law professionals are ready to work with you to purchase or lease a commercial property for business purposes.
+If you are a small business owner in Greensboro, Winston-Salem, High Point, or other nearby surrounding areas, our real estate law professionals are ready to work with you to purchase or lease a commercial property for business purposes.
 Commercial real estate has many elements to it that are not common to residential real estate such as zoning laws and land use ordinances.
 For this reason, it is highly recommended that you have legal representation to provide advice and counsel throughout the property transfer process.

 Leasing